Skip to the content

 Should landlords consider an HMO (Homes of Multiple Occupancy)?

-What furnishing should I provide for students?
+What furnishing should you provide for students?

 Student tenants will often expect a property to be fully or at least part-furnished.
 This is because the accommodation will be temporary for them (if only for the duration of their course) and it isn’t cost-effective for students to buy furniture while they study (even if they work this will be part-time).